cooijmanstim/wayback/README.md

 The wayback layout takes three additional hyperparameters:

 * The `periods` determine how often each recurrent layer should update.
-In this case, the lowest layer will update every 3 steps (i.e. every chunk).
-The layer above it will update every 15 steps.
-The topmost layer will update every 105 steps.
-The last element of `periods` specifies how many steps of the topmost layer to take before considering the cycle to be complete.
+In this case, the lowest layer will update every 4 steps (i.e. every chunk).
+The layer above it will also update every 4 steps.
+The topmost layer will update every 40 steps.

-  Note that the product of the `periods` and `chunk_size` provides a lower bound on `segment_length`: it does not make sense to truncate backpropagation through time in such a way that some layer has not been updated at all.
+* The `boundaries` determine how far to backpropagate gradient on each level.
+  In this case, we require that each layer is backpropagated through for 100 steps.
+  Since each step of the topmost layer corresponds to 40 steps, the gradient will span 4000 elements of the input sequence.

 * `unroll_layer_count` specifies the number of upper layers to unroll.
 Due to Tensorflow limitations it is not possible to stop gradient propagation inside